CelanMatjaz/Movies-and-actors/README.md

 ### Search

 The Movies service supports search filtering by title.
 Search filtering is enabled when providing a `search` query parameter.
 The filter will filter for movies with titles that contain the provided string.
 Search is case insensitive.

+### Request saving

+Each request is saved into the database with a simple schema that could be expanded/edited.